 We may incur more debt in the future.
-The Revolving Credit Facility provides for total commitments of up to \$90 million, with an additional uncommitted amount of \$10 million.
-The Indenture limits our ability to incur additional debt but not prohibit us from doing so.
-We may incur additional debt in the future, including secured debt that could mature prior to the Notes, thus becoming structurally senior to the Notes.
+The Revolving Credit Facility provides for total commitments of up to €90.0 million, with an additional uncommitted amount of €10.0 million, and it is expected that no cash drawings under the Revolving Credit Facility will be outstanding on the date the Notes are issued.
+The Indenture will limit our ability to incur additional debt but will not prohibit us from doing so.
+We may incur additional debt in the future, including secured debt, that could mature prior to the Notes, thus becoming structurally senior to the Notes.
 Any non-Guarantor subsidiary could also incur additional debt, and the Notes and Guarantees would be structurally subordinated to any such debt.
-In addition, the Indenture allows us to incur certain other indebtedness.
+In addition, the Indenture will allow us to incur certain other indebtedness.
 In the event of any liquidation of our assets in any bankruptcy, liquidation or dissolution, holders of secured indebtedness will have a claim prior to that of holders of the Notes to the assets that constitute such secured debtors' collateral.
-Holders of the Notes participate rateably with all holders of our unsecured indebtedness that ranks equal to the Notes, and potentially with all of our general creditors in relation to our remaining assets based on the respective amounts owned to each holder and creditor.
-Further, we have engaged in factoring and securitisation transactions which the terms of the Indenture permit and such transactions may have recourse to the receivables sold to the factoring counterparties.
-As at December 31, 2015, we had €43.7 million in non-recourse factoring and € 58.3 million in confirming transactions outstanding.
+Holders of the Notes will participate ratably with all holders of our unsecured indebtedness that ranks equal to the Notes, and potentially with all of our general creditors in relation to our remaining assets based on the respective amounts owned to each holder and creditor.
+Further, we have in the past, and may in the future, engage in factoring and securitisation transactions which the terms of the Indenture will permit, and such transactions may have recourse to the receivables sold to the factoring counterparties.
+As at December 31, 2016, we had €47.2 million in non-recourse factoring and €56.5 million in confirming transactions outstanding.